timbeechey/academic-website/content/authors/admin/_index.md

     institution: The University of Queensland
     year: 2010
   - course: MA in Linguistics
-    institution: University of Massachusetts, Amherst
+    institution: The University of Massachusetts, Amherst
     year: 2007
   - course: BA in Linguistics
-    institution: University of Melbourne
+    institution: The University of Melbourne
-    year: 2003
+    year: 2002

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons